 From glistening Lake Garda and the snowy peaks of The Alps, to the scenic Amalfi Coast and the rolling hills of Tuscany, Italy’s stunning landscapes make for an ideal holiday destination.
 You could find yourself touring Tuscan vineyards, discovering the architectural riches of Rome, sunning yourself in Sicily or hitting the lively bars of Italy’s fashion capital, Milan.

-Marvel at the Colosseum and Sistine Chapel, and dine al fresco in historic piazzas, in Italy’s capital city.
+Marvel at the colosseum and Sistine Chapel, and dine al fresco in historic plazzas, in Italy's capital city.

 Enjoy the city's canal-side dining, and explore the small village islands of Torcello and Murano.